jeffwilcox/jeffwilcox.blog/_posts/2018-04-05-seattle-network.md

 jumbotronStyle: "background: url('//az414997.vo.msecnd.net/waz/2018network/rooftop-pano-web.jpg') no-repeat left center; background-size: cover; overflow: hidden; min-height: 500px;"
 jumbotronTitle: "A photo of the Belltown neighborhood and downtown Seattle, the Space Needle, and rooftop wireless backhaul networking equipment"
 ---
 Access points placed where they're useful.
 WiFi that just works.
 True symmetric gigabit Internet connectivity.
-Modern managed UniFi network gear built by Ubiquiti Networks.
-Wiring CAT6 and dealing with not-so-modern CAT3 in an apartment.
+Modern managed UniFi network gear built by [Ubiquiti Networks](https://www.ubnt.com/).
+Pulling CAT6 cable while dealing with ancient CAT3 in a condo.

 This is my long-overdue post about some of the delightful experiences, challenges, and summary of the tech I'm thankful to have access to at home that pleases my